Ardour

 Ardour includes an optional Monitor Section, separate from the Master Bus.
 This feature is crucial for professional studios, allowing you to use plugins for room correction (like Sonarworks) or manage talkback microphones and different speaker sets without affecting the final export (bounce) of the mix.
 This separation of listening environment processing from the actual mix is a 'pro-only' feature often missing in entry-level DAWs.

 An independent artist recording a full band in a home studio.
 They use Ardour's low-latency recording to capture drums, bass, and guitars.
-They utilize the 'Playlists' feature to manage multiple takes of vocals, comping them into a perfect performance.
+They use the 'Playlists' feature to manage multiple takes of vocals, comping them into a perfect performance.
 They use a mix of free LV2 plugins and purchased AU plugins like FabFilter for mixing.
 The ability to group tracks allows them to edit all drum microphones simultaneously to correct timing errors without phase issues.

 A professional podcast editor dealing with multi-track voice recordings.
 They use Ardour's 'Ripple Edit' mode to cut out silence and 'ums' across multiple tracks efficiently while keeping the conversation in sync.
-They utilize the 'Strip Silence' feature to automatically clean up background noise on inactive tracks.
+They use the 'Strip Silence' feature to automatically clean up background noise on inactive tracks.
 The detailed automation lanes allow them to manually ride the volume faders for a consistent broadcast level, and the final export is rendered faster than real-time with comprehensive metadata tagging.

 Working on a short film, this user imports a locked video file into Ardour.
 They use the grid settings set to frames to align sound effects perfectly with the visual action.
 Using the Lua scripting interface, they run a script to automatically batch-rename regions based on the scene number.
-They heavily utilize the routing matrix to send dialogue to a specific bus for side-chain compression against the music and sound effects tracks, ensuring clarity of speech throughout the film.
+They heavily use the routing matrix to send dialogue to a specific bus for side-chain compression against the music and sound effects tracks, ensuring clarity of speech throughout the film.

 A developer and musician who prefers using Free and Open Source Software (FOSS).
 They choose Ardour because it respects their freedom.
 They build Ardour from source code via Homebrew or MacPorts to ensure they have the absolute latest commit.
 They contribute back to the community by writing Lua scripts for MIDI controller mappings and reporting bugs on the Ardour tracker.
 Their workflow relies almost entirely on open-source LV2 plugins like the Calf Studio Gear suite.